constructorlabs/responsive-news-reader/README.md

 ## To Do

+- Error handling to get App to handle edge cases gracefully, alerting the user if there is an error.

 - Sanitise news feed to detect broken image links.

 - Give the user the choice of where they get most popular stories from in the sidebar.

+- Redact 'Trump' search images.
+Add a class with CSS brightness filter of either 0 or 1 to randomly black out images.